 What makes it better?

 in preventing the discomfort of heartburn.
 Here are tips that may help:

-Avoid classic spicy foods, as well as those with lots of fat or grease.
+Don't eat classic spicy foods, as well as those with lots of fat or grease.
 Many people

-Try elevating the head of your bed by several inches, and wait a while after eating
+Try raising the head of your bed by several inches.
+And wait a while after eating

 When will it end?